 Indicators: General Information on Detention 1.
-Total number of persons detained in 2017: 2.
-Number of persons in detention at the end of 2017: 3.
+Total number of persons detained in 2019: 2.
+Number of persons in detention at the end of 2019: 3.
 Number of detention centres: 4.
-Total capacity of detention centres: 4.
-Total capacity of detention centres: 5
+Total capacity of detention centres: 528

 The majority of detention decisions are taken by the Migration Agency, the Migration Courts or the Police.
-In some cases, the Swedish Security Service have authority to decide on detention.130
+In some cases, the Swedish Security Service have authority to decide on detention.192

-The police authority can issue a detention decision before asylum seekers have their asylum case registered at the Migration Agency and also in cases where aliens are present illegally in the country or have been expelled on grounds of criminality and served their sentence but are still in the country.131 The Police are also responsible for taking decisions on detention when the Migration Agency has handed over the responsibility for a person's case to them.
+The police authority can issue a detention decision before asylum seekers have their asylum case registered at the Migration Agency and also in cases where aliens are present illegally in the country or have been expelled on grounds of criminality and served their sentence but are still in the country.
+The Police are also responsible for taking decisions on detention when the Migration Agency has handed over the responsibility for a person's case to them.
 This happens when the Migration Agency no longer considers that the persons will leave the country on a voluntary basis even though their appeal has been rejected.
 Normally a rejected asylum seeker has 4 weeks to leave the country voluntarily, although this may in practice be extended if the circumstances warrant this.

-The Migration Agency can take decisions on detention as long as they are handling the asylum case or an application for a residence permit.
-The Migration Courts can make decisions on detention while dealing with an appeal.
-If they make a decision on detention as the first instance the decision can be appealed to the Migration Court of Appeal.
-The Migration Court of Appeal.
+The Migration Agency can take decisions on detention as long as they are handling the asylum case or an application for a residence permit.194 The Migration Courts can issue decisions on detention while dealing with an appeal.
+If a decision on detention is taken at first instance, the decision can be appealed to the Migration Court of Appeal.195

-If a case is being dealt with by the government, e.g. in cases regarding expulsion due to a security threat, it is the responsible Secretary of State who can take decisions on whether an alien should be detained or not.134 The police are also allowed to place an alien in detention, even if this is not their formal responsibility, when circumstances so require e.g. if there is a clear risk of an alien disappearing once apprehended.
+If a case is being dealt with by the government, e.g. in cases regarding expulsion due to a security threat, it is the responsible Secretary of State who can take decisions on whether an alien should be detained or not.196 The police are also allowed to place an alien in detention, even if this is not their formal responsibility, when circumstances so require e.g. if there is a clear risk of an alien disappearing once apprehended.
 Even the coastguards and customs officers can detain an alien if there is a danger that the alien will go into hiding.
-However, the detention must be reported immediately to the police, who then take over responsibility.135
+However, the detention must be reported immediately to the police, who then take over responsibility.197

 In the current system, the officers of the Migration Agency are not allowed to use coercive force to implement a decision.
-They must therefore call on the Police for assistance to for example escort an alien to or from the detention centre or to enforce and expulsion order when a detainee refuses to comply.136
+They must therefore call on the Police for assistance to for example escort an alien to or from the detention centre or to enforce and expulsion order when a detainee refuses to comply.198